astral-atlas/wildspace-deno/modules/Kayo/Eyeball/readme.md

 thus when selecting where to place the socket in component heirarchy, you should place it in such a way where it can take up most (or all) of the screen.

+### Socket Space

+Most elements inside a eyeball socket are described by their "socket space" - the socket's element occupes a rect

 ## Dialogue

 A Dialogue is an element/component that takes over the regular content of the page,